Do you really know what your kid's doing on that smartphone?

 "Who's this?" asks Jennea Bivens, aka Mom.

-It's a friend of a friend, Ayrial says.
-They haven't talked in a while.
+It's a friend of a friend, Ayrial says, and they haven't talked in a while.

 "Delete it," her mom says.